nataliakoliou/ML-Ciphertext-Decryption-Algorithm/README.md

 **Alternatively:** you can download [requirements.txt](https://github.com/nataliakoliou/ML-Ciphertext-Decryption/blob/main/requirements.txt) and run ```pip install -r requirements.txt```, to automatically install all the packages needed to reproduce my project on your own machine.

 > The code uses the [TRAINING-tolstoy-anna-karenina.txt](https://github.com/nataliakoliou/ML-Ciphertext-Decryption/blob/main/datasets/TRAINING-tolstoy-anna-karenina.txt) and [TESTING-tolstoy-anna-karenina.txt](https://github.com/nataliakoliou/ML-Ciphertext-Decryption/blob/main/datasets/TESTING-tolstoy-anna-karenina.txt) files as the training and testing text.
-These files should be in the same directory as the code.
+Make sure that these files are in the same directory as the code.

 ## Acknowledgments
 I would like to express my gratitude to [Interactive Maths](https://crypto.interactive-maths.com/mixed-alphabet-cipher.html) for providing valuable information and resources, that contributed to the development of my project.